kabanero-io/kabanero-security/pipelines/samples/signing-operator/README.md

 # About image signing operator

-The image signing opeator is for automating various configurations which are required enabling the image signing by the Tekton pipeline in Kanabero.
+The image signing operator is for automating various configurations which are required enabling the image signing by the Tekton pipeline in Kabanero.
 The current code does following:
 - Generate or import RSA keypair for the image signing based on the values of ImageSigning custom resource instance.
 - Create the signature-secret-key secret resource from the RSA keypair.
-This secret is consued by the image signing task of Tekton pipeline.
+This secret is consumed by the image signing task of Tekton pipeline.
 - When the ImageSignig custom resource is deleted, the corresponding signature-secret-key resource is also deleted.
 - If the generated signature-secret-key resource is deleted, the same secret will be created by the image signing operator.